ibm-cloud-docs/app-configuration/ac-integrations.md

 1. Select a **Source service** as **App Configuration**.

-1. Specify whether you want the authorization to be for all resources or Resources based on selected attributes, If you selected Resources based on selected attributes, then specify the *Add attributes**: only source resource group or only source service instance.
+1. Specify whether you want the authorization to be for all resources or Resources based on selected attributes.
+If you selected Resources based on selected attributes, then specify the *Add attributes**: only source resource group or only source service instance.

 1. Select a **Target service** as per your requirement (Key Protect or Hyper Protect Crypto Services).